11 Best Things to Do in the Hood River Fruit Loop

 • Pears (August, September, October)

 There are many great orchards where you can pick fruit, but since fall is right around the corner, I suggest making sure that Kiyokawa Orchards is on your list of stops.
 They grow over 150 varieties of fruit and their specialties are apples, pears, and Asian pears.
-The Honeycrisp Harvest will be starting Sept 24, 2022 and the Crimson Crisp harvest Oct 1, 2022.
-There are dozens of apple varieties that will be coming into season in September and many are unlike anything you can find at the grocery store.
+Harvest starts at the end of September and continues into October.
+Dozens of apple varieties will be coming into season in September and many are unlike anything you can find at the grocery store.
 As a bonus, they also make delicious apple cider.

 2. Visit a Farm Stand